desmax74/openshift-handbook/fedora/customImageIntoOperator.md

-Top test your images in a deploy i.e using the BA operator
+To test your images in a deploy i.e using the BA operator

 ```console
 apiVersion: app.kiegroup.org/v2